-When you’re selling online, you want to make sure that your website represents who you are and what you do.
+When you’re selling online, you want to make sure your website represents who you are and what you do.
 After all, it’s your chance to make an impression on your customers.
 And if you do it right, you can make a lasting one.

-You’ll notice that the key for most of these ecommerce website designs shown here is the photography.
-Photos play an important role in any website that’s trying to sell products online.
+You’ll notice that photography is the key for most of these ecommerce website designs.
+Photos play an important role in any website trying to sell products online.

 Let’s check out each of these ecommerce website examples, one by one.